 Lime Coconut Energy Bites

-These lime coconut energy bites are easy to make in minutes with just 4 simple ingredients.
+These no-bake lime coconut energy bites are easy to make in minutes with just 4 simple ingredients.

 - Coconut: Use fine or medium unsweetened shredded (desiccated) coconut.